Victordiamond/Celo-movie-ticket-tutorial/README.md

 }

 ```
 The `getTotalRevenue` function returns the total revenue generated by ticket sales in the contract.

-## Deployment
+## Deployment:

-To deploy our smart contract successfully, we need the celo extention wallet which can be downloaded from [here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)
+To deploy our Smart Contract successfully, we need the celo extention wallet which can be downloaded from [here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)

 Next, we need to fund our newly created wallet which can done using the celo alfojares faucet [Here](https://celo.org/developers/faucet)